-Heather has worked for the Link Family Resource Center for the past two years, and is currently the Program Data Specialist.
+Heather Leger is the Program Data Specialist for the Link Family Resource Center.
 She graduated from Cal Poly with a B.S. in Business Management, and has experience working in higher education administration.

 Tonya DeRose, North County S.A.F.E Coordinator

-Serving pregnant women and children up to 5 years of age at The LINK Family Resource Center in Atascadero and Paso Robles along with The Childcare Development Resource Center in San Luis Obispo.
+Elena Chavez serves pregnant women and children up to 5 years of age at The Link Family Resource Center in Atascadero and Paso Robles along with The Childcare Development Resource Center in San Luis Obispo.